arozx/a-level_project/README.md

 zstd -d lichess_db_standard_rated_2014-09.pgn.zst
 ```

+Note, if you are using a different shard you will need to change the file name in the above commands.
+And you will need to change the file name in the pgn_to_db.py file **line 154**.

 Finally you will need to run a script to convert the pgn to a database file.
 You can do this by running

 ```sh